Commercial & Corporate Law

 Limited Liability Company (LLC)

-- Limited number of partners,
+- Limited number of partners (between 1 and 50),

-- Simpler and lower-cost formation,
+- Simpler and lower-cost formation process,

-- Relatively low capital commitment,
+- Relatively low minimum capital requirement,

 - Simple management structure.